comicfans/comicfans.github.io/_posts/2023-06-20-migrate-clearcase-to-svn.md

 part as ldap bind path (someone suggested this is a security hole, but this is just enough for my usage), it's here.
 But unfortunately this code didn't get upstream before I left that company.
-Since I don't have the environment for testing anymore, I also use intention to improve it.
+Since I don't have the environment for testing anymore, I also lose intention to improve it.